 Going public with an initial public offering can also cause tax headaches if you have ISOs and create other liquidity problems.

-What to do with stock options and RSUs after a direct listing
+Financial and tax planning for stock options after a direct listing

 If your company has gone public or plans to, it’s time to get a plan together.
 You’ll want to engage a fiduciary financial advisor and accountant/CPA to assist you in developing your approach.
-Darrow Wealth Management regularly works with individuals preparing for and following an IPO or direct listing.
+Darrow Wealth Management regularly works with individuals preparing for their employer to go public.
+Learn more about how we can help you plan for sudden wealth from stock options.

 Here are some aspects your strategy should consider: